worldiaday/organizer-guide/resources.md

 # Resources

+Contents
+- Logos
+- Templates
+-

 ## Logos

 Add these to your existing promotional materials and make it clear you’re supporting the World IA Day community.

+Be sure to add your location name to the WIAD logo.
+Refer to the [brand styleguide](branding/WIAD17/WIAD17 - Brand guidelines.pdf).
+Note that these guidelijes have not changed since 2017.

 - All the grayscale logos
   - [PDF](branding/WIAD19/WIAD19 Logos/wiad19logosgrayscaleW.pdf)